Aug 19, 2014

 Ask your partner about their level of satisfaction with your recent sex life.
 Ask them if there’s anything they would like more of, less of, or even different sex acts than you’ve been having.

-This question will be easier to answer the longer you’ve been in the relationship, so have some patience if you’re a new item.
+This question gets easier with time in the relationship, so be patient if you’re new together.

 have better sex, give a fuck, fuck like you give a fuck, questions to ask to go deep